Lotus-King-Research/Transmit/docs/working_with_poor_internet_connection.md

   </a>
 </p>

-# Working with Poor Internet Connection
+# Streaming with Poor Internet Connection

 In most cases, issues arising from poor internet connectivity caused by remote location or other factors, can be mitigated pre-emptively.
 When internet connectivity issues arise before or during an online event, the key is to simplify the streaming setup as much as possible.
 The result of such simplification is two-fold; less internet bandwidth is required to achieve the same quality of audio and video, and there are less likely to be interruptions.
 Below, simple instructions are provided for achieving this.